 language(s).I haven’t been able to track down any such usage.

 I have added the words “seems to have” after David Cary has commented on this issue and presented what appears as a good explanation to me.
 This little document summarizes the explanation and hopefully clears up the history as well as the relationship between reverse division and continued fractions.

-For mathematical and programming background, consult e.g. the MathWorld article on Continued fraction and in the Numerical Recipes in C discussion of continued fractions (in PDF format).
+For mathematical and programming background, consult e.g. the MathWorld article on Continued fraction.

 In mathematical or programming notations

 that have no “reverse division” operator, to calculate an

 approximation to a continued fraction you would have to write lots of

 x = b1/( b2/( b3/( a3 + b4/a4 ) + a2 ) + a1 ) + a0